How to Become a Nurse Anesthetist

 • Nurse anesthetists are the highest paid nurses.

-• Healthcare professionals spend around 7-10 years training for nurse anesthesia roles.
+• With no prior nursing experience, you can expect to spend around 7-10 years training for nurse anesthesia roles.

 • In addition to a graduate degree, nurse anesthetists complete over 9,000 hours of clinical training.